Frachtwerk/essencium-backend/CONTRIBUTING.md

 ## How to Report a Bug

 If you discover a security vulnerability, **do not** open an issue.
-Instead, please email us at [opensource@frachtwerk.de](mailto:opensource@frachtwerk.de) directly, so we can address it promptly and confidentially.
+Instead, please email us at [essencium@frachtwerk.de](mailto:essencium@frachtwerk.de) directly, so we can address it promptly and confidentially.
 For reporting non-security-related bugs, we appreciate if you can use our bug report template, which provides a structured format for gathering essential information to reproduce and understand the issue.

 ## How to Suggest a Feature or Enhancement